boostorg/math/README.md

 The Math library provides numerous advanced mathematical functions implemented in modern C++.
-The library focuses on providing the utmost in syntactic and numerical correctness while providing high-performance.
-Convenient template-based, header-only code is used explicitly and consistently throughout the diverse collection of function implementations.
+The library delivers the utmost in syntactic and numerical correctness while still maintaining high-performance.

+All code is header-only, facilitating easy client setup and use throughout the entire diverse collection of functions.

 The library is divided into several interconnected parts: